sriharan16/hack-101/README.md

 # hack-101
-Goto learnings and hacks for technologies
+learnings and hacks for technologies